 Intra Uterine Devices (IUDs) – A small T-shaped device containing copper or a progesterone-containing coil is inserted into the uterus by your doctor.
 Both options are available at FPAHK Birth Control Clinics in Hong Kong and costs HK$270 and HK$1,800, respectively.
 Both IUDs are usually good for 4-10 years, depending on the model.

 Sterilization – A permanent birth control solution when you and your partner do not want to conceive anymore.
 Women can undergo tubal ligations and men vasectomies.

-While some generic oral contraceptives are sold over the counter, it is recommended to talk to your doctor before starting or changing birth control methods, especially if you are breastfeeding or considering to breastfeed.
+While some generic oral contraceptives in Hong Kong are sold over the counter, it is recommended to talk to your doctor before starting or changing birth control methods, especially if you are breastfeeding or considering to breastfeed.
 Also, your medical history can dictate which option is more suitable for your situation.
 Options such as patches, implants, injectables and IUDs are available by prescription only and administered by a doctor when applicable.
-Note that most private health insurance policies do not cover contraception.
+Note that most private health insurance policies do not cover contraception in Hong Kong.

 Emergency contraceptive pills can be taken within 72-120 hours after unprotected sexual intercourse or an IUD can be inserted within 5 days of unprotected sex.
 Since in Hong Kong you need a prescription to obtain emergency contraception at pharmacies, you’ll need to see a doctor first.
 If you take the public route, you can visit the Family Planning Birth Control Clinic or, if you are under 26 and not married, the Youth Health Care Centres.
 Women in urgent need of service outside regular opening hours may attend the Accident & Emergency Department of the Hospital Authority, Maternal & Child Health Centres, or private hospitals/clinics.
 Anyone can go to a private clinic or hospital, but charges will vary.